 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use an effective form of birth control for 6 months after your last dose of this medicine.
+Use an effective form of birth control during treatment and for 7 months after your last dose.

 - This medicine may cause the following problems:

 - Infusion reactions